mohamadkheirkhah/Unveiling-Movie-Preferences-Rating-Estimation-via-Recommender-Systems-Collaborative-Filtering-/README.md

 ## 3 - Movie Ratings Dataset

-The dataset used is derived from the MovieLens "ml-latest-small" dataset, focusing on movies from the years since 2000.
+The dataset used is derived from the MovieLens "ml-latest-small" dataset [https://grouplens.org/datasets/movielens/latest/], focusing on movies from the years since 2000.
 It includes ratings on a scale of 0.5 to 5 in 0.5 steps.
 The reduced dataset has 443 users and 4778 movies.

 ## 4 - Collaborative Filtering Learning Algorithm